nuejs/www/docs/tutorials/build-a-simple-spa.md

+---
+title: Tutorial / Build a simple SPA with Nue
+---

 # Build a simple single-page application with Nue
 In this tutorial, you’ll learn Nue's key features and benefits by building a fully-functioning single-page application (SPA), from zero to production.